acg2176/covidstats/notes.md

 each country is an instance
 put some constraints on the input?
 NOTE: USA needs to be all caps. (usa, united states, united states of america)
+IMPORTANT: grab all countries and inspect how they are written

 each state is an instance